The 5 Stages of Palliative Care

 During this time, hospice care or increased home support is also taken into consideration to ensure that the individual receiving care continues to feel comfortable.
 Ongoing medical treatments are provided as appropriate including symptom relief and management.

 Unfortunately, many individuals who are at this stage will only have weeks or months to live.
 This can cause immense distress to loved ones directly affected and their families.
-It is imperative that both receive as much psychosocial, emotional and spiritual care as needed to help manage the emotions of everyone involved during this unprecedented time.
+Both must receive as much psychosocial, emotional and spiritual care as needed to help manage the emotions of everyone involved during this unprecedented time.

 Stage 4: Terminal